ruanfailache/ruanfailache/README.md

 ## Hello world, I'm Ruan
 # I'm a full stack developer, student and a big fan of design

-- I'm currently learning typescript and sass
+- I'm currently learning React Native and studying more about tests
-- I'm currently participate in the Driven's bootcamp
+- I'm currently working at Mutual as Front End Developer and at Mentora as Back End Developer
 - Fun Fact: I started to learn english and japanese just to read mangas that i didn't find in portuguese

 ### Languages: